xnan-dev/The-Rogue-Engineer/README.md

 we took the wrong path.
 When we just have complex structures, functionality and design are intermingled, and we easily stray from the best route.

+Our disposition to choose plannar structures should not only be related to code structures, the same applies folders for code organization and resources.
+In relation to code whe folders are plenty, shallow  and deep, we have to bear the cumbersome task of moving back and forth throug the folder tree, it won't fit in screen and we will have likelity to collapse at different places to make it more manageable. if the tree is big enough, and frequently used folders are spread across it, we might be forced to collapse, expand and jump between branches of folders, it worsen as the structure gets deeper.
+If the language at hand uses packages or namespaces, declaration of dependency and usage by path is painful (unless we are working with the aid of IDE that handle that for us.
+Of course, there might be good reasons to mantain such classification, it might be due to expose a well cut modularity, or to organize properly resources.
+We just have to keep in mind that shallow tree structures might be a constant penalty while working on the project.

 			Caprices
 Even on the deep state of flow the rogue programmer enters, invisible but vivid structures and machinery emerges that tempt